Goranchacha Temple: Description

 The Goranchacha Temple was allegedly constructed of two circular structures of rocks, reed and wood, transported from the farthest regions of the Muisca Confederation.
 In the centre was placed a column to support the roof.
 Goranchacha ordered the temple to be built to worship his father; Sué, the God of the Sun.
 The cacique organised pilgrimages to the temple passing over painted cotton mantles and adorned with flower petals.
 At the temple offerings were made.

 Pedro Simón wrote about the temple:

 "Cerca de las postreras casas del pueblo a la parte del norte donde ahora llaman las cuadras de Porras, hizo edificar un templo a su padre el Sol donde lo hacía venerar con frecuentes sacrificios..."

-"Close to the farthest houses of the village in the northern part where today it's called Porras quarter, he ordered the construction of a temple to his father, the Sun, where he venerated him with frquent sacrifices..."
+"Close to the farthest houses of the village in the northern part where today it's called Porras quarter, he ordered the construction of a temple to his father, the Sun, where he venerated him with frequent sacrifices..."

 The location of the temple was found using this description in 1937 by Colombian archaeologist Gregorio Hernández de Alba (1904–1973).
 He excavated the site.

 Today, the remains of the temple are part of the Universidad Pedagógica y Tecnológica de Colombia in Tunja.